 Benefits of Making Trusts Part of Your Estate Plan

 Most estate planning begins with the establishment of a will.
 As a result, the terms “will” and “trust” are mistakenly used interchangeably.
 Unlike a trust, the will stands on its own and is executed by the named executor or administrator, a probate attorney, or the probate court in the county and state where the deceased died.
 In contrast, trusts are administered by the trustee(s) (who can be you and/or someone else you designate as such) and are typically structured to avoid the probate process altogether, whenever possible.

 In addition to bypassing probate, trusts provide additional benefits such as:

 - Wealth management.
 Your trust determines who is entitled to what portion of your trust and when.
 For example, you can specify specific amounts to be distributed when a child/grandchild reaches a certain age or milestone, or determine specific intervals for wealth disbursement.
-You may also want to consider higher education trusts, which are tax-sheltered trusts to be used by beneficiaries for college, university and other, qualifying institutions of higher learning.

 - Probate privacy, as well as financial savings.
 Anything that moves through probate becomes a matter of public record.
 Establishing your legal trust ensures your estate and its heirs/beneficiaries retain their privacy.
 As referenced before, it’s a rare occasion that establishing trust doesn’t save you or your beneficiaries in terms of taxes and fees when it’s time to execute the trust’s instructions.